 University Drive and Old Club Road Roundabout

 Following an online resident vote on conceptual designs for the center feature of the roundabout, a fountain feature was selected to dovetail with the entrance to PGCC.
-This roundabout will blend nicely with the surrounding area and will eliminate the three-way stop intersection.
+This roundabout was completed in December 2021 and blends nicely with the surrounding area while eliminating the three-way stop intersection.
 It is expected that traffic will flow more easily through this area as a result of the addition of this roundabout.
 Learn more about the roundabout at University Drive and Old Club Road.

 Everglades Way and Hillsboro Boulevard Roundabout